Some of our previous workshops & events...

 Ultrasonic Ancients at The Chester Beatty Library

-For the February Mid-Term Break, we return to The Chester Beatty Museum to introduce young people to art and electronics using sensor-based technology with Arduino.
+For the February Mid-Term Break, we returned to The Chester Beatty Museum to introduce young people to art and electronics using sensor-based technology with Arduino.
+Drawing on the Egyptian collection, we incorporated activities from our recent Maker Residency at Cap Sciences, Bordeaux, and encouraged participants to design and build their own pieces using recycled materials.

 BUILD YOUR OWN MINI-SPEAKER WORKSHOP